mayDave/mayDave.github.io/_tabs/about.md

 ---

 Hi!
 I'm Davide, newly graduated in Computer Science and eager to learn.
-I'm currently looking for a job in the game industry as a gameplay or tool developer, but I'm always open for new and interesting oppertunities.
-My other specialization interests include: game engine programming and computer graphics.
+I'm currently looking for a job in the game industry as a gameplay or tool developer, but I'm always open for new and interesting opportunities.
+I love learning new things, growing and pouring my passion into making games.
+My degree has allowed me to specialize in software engineering; now I am delving into some other topics that interest me, such as engine programming, mathematics and a variety of algorithms.
-I enjoy working with people that share similar passions and interest, said so, feel free to get in touch with me if I can be of some help.
+I enjoy working in group projects with people that share similar passions and interests as me.
+Feel free to get in touch with me for more informations.

 ## Education